Vulvar Cancer: Surgery

 Genital or leg swelling.
 This is a side effect of lymph node removal.
 It's called lymphedema.
 The fewer lymph

 nodes removed, the less likely you will have this side effect.
-Talk with your provider
+Talk with your healthcare

-about this risk.
+provider about this risk.
 There are things you can do to help prevent it.
-Once it starts, it
+Once it

 Talk with your healthcare provider about ways to cope with these side effects.
 Most